brl/pH/sommelier/README.md

 allows it to run inside a tight jail or virtual machine.

 Sommelier can run as service or as a wrapper around the execution of a program.
-As a service, it spawns new processes as needed to service clients.
+As a service, called the parent sommelier, it spawns new processes as needed to service clients.
-The parent process is called the master sommelier.

 ## Sommeliers

-### Master Sommelier
+### Parent Sommelier

-The master sommelier instance will create a wayland socket in XDG_RUNTIME_DIR and accept connections from regular wayland clients.
+The parent sommelier instance will create a wayland socket in XDG_RUNTIME_DIR and accept connections from regular wayland clients.
 Each connection will be serviced by spawning a child sommelier process.